secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/retrospectives.md

 Retrospectives are a [crucial component](https://www.retrium.com/blog/i-was-wrong-retrospectives-are-not-the-most-critical-part-of-agile-but-they-are-close) of the agile methodology.
 However, having a retro should not be about checking-off a mark in our agile todo list.
 The purpose of the retro is to learn and then take action that leads to a better place.
 We learn from our past actions and results and we use that knowledge to improve our future execution.

 The Geo team will have monthly retrospectives as a way to reflect on how things are working out for the team and for its members.
-The objective is to learn and become a better team in terms of collaboration and execution of the team’s mission.
+The objective is to learn and become a better team in terms of collaboration and execution of the team's mission.

 > Retrospectives enable Actionable Team Learning.
 By Learning, I mean that the retrospective must lead to the acquisition of new knowledge or skills.
 By Team Learning, I mean that the learning must be for the whole team and not isolated to an individual.
 And by Actionable Team Learning, I mean that the knowledge or skills that the team has acquired must have the potential to lead to change. - [David Horowitz](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/retrospectives-101) (Retrium CEO and Co-Founder)